cbsux/GWRF/README.md

 - `n_jobs`: An integer representing the number of parallel computations, defaulting to -1.
 - `random_state`: An integer representing the random seed, defaulting to None.
 - `feature_names`: A list representing the names of the features, defaulting to None.
-- `return`: The GWRF model.<br>
+- `return`: The GWXGBoost model.<br>
-Initialize a GWRF model using the GWRF class.
-The input coords are the longitude and latitude coordinates of the samples, feature is the feature data of the samples, and target is the target data of the samples. n_estimators, max_depth, bandwidth, kernel, criterion, fixed, spherical, n_jobs, and random_state represent the parameters of the XGBoost model and the GWRF model, respectively. feature_names are the names of the features.
+Initialize a GWXGBoost model using the GWXGBoost class.
+The input coords are the longitude and latitude coordinates of the samples, feature is the feature data of the samples, and target is the target data of the samples. n_estimators, max_depth, bandwidth, kernel, criterion, fixed, spherical, n_jobs, and random_state represent the parameters of the XGBoost model, respectively. feature_names are the names of the features.

 ### ii.
 Model Training
 ```python
 model.fit()
 ```
-Calling the fit method will train the GWRF model.
+Calling the fit method will train the GWXGBoost model.
 This method uses Parallel for parallel computation, fitting a local XGBoost model for each sample, calculating weights using spatial information, and performing weighted training.

 ### iii.
 Model Prediction
 ```python